Skip to content

 To keep up the momentum, the institution has established a safety risk review group, led by Past President Paul Sheffield, to re-evaluate practice in safety risk management.

-This expert group will gather evidence on the relevance of the Building Safety Act 2022 and consider the final findings of the Grenfell Tower Inquiry.
+This expert group gathered evidence on the relevance of the Building Safety Act 2022 and considered the final findings of the Grenfell Tower Inquiry.

-Its recommendations will inform an updated report on safety risk management to be published later in 2025.
+Its recommendations will inform an updated report on safety risk management to be published this summer.

 Committed to learning